maarten-pennings/howto/c64usr/readme.md

 The leading bit of the mantissa is used to store the sign of the number.
 The exponent gets 129 added (so in our example 129+3=132 would be stored) to cater for negative exponents.

 But the FAC does store the leading 1.
-So there is not room for the sign, so that goes into the 6th byte.
+So there is no room for the sign, so that goes into the 6th byte.

+The table below shows the 5 numbers we tried in both formats.

 ![Floating point formats](floats.png)